-Control devicement COVERAGE Central government TIME PERIOD Last completed fiscal year (covering the last three completed fiscal years for the assessment of the climate-responsive procurement) DATA REQUIREMENTS DATA SOURCES MoF, procurement agency, or entities where the procurement monitoring has been centralized.
-In decentralized systems, see the five CG units with the highest value of procurement SAI, internal audit units, procurement agency, agency in charge of disaster management for report on emergency procedures SAI, internal audit units, procurement agency, agency in charge of climate change for evaluation of green procurement Corroborations from climate advocacy group, civil society or business associations (e.g., chambers of commerce) RELATED PEFA 2016 INDICATOR/ DIMENSION PI-24.
-Procurement
+COVERAGE Central government TIME PERIOD Last completed fiscal year (covering the last three completed fiscal years for the assessment of the climate-responsive procurement)

+DATA REQUIREMENTS Report on public procurement, and/or on green public procurement Dates of submission of the green procurement report to the legislature Report on emergency procedures Evaluation report on green procurement DATA SOURCES MoF, procurement agency, or entities where the procurement monitoring has been centralized.
+In decentralized systems, see the five CG units with the highest value of procurement SAI, internal audit units, procurement agency, agency in charge of disaster management for report on emergency procedures SAI, internal audit units, procurement agency, agency in charge of climate change for evaluation of green procurement Corroborations from climate advocacy group, civil society or business associations (e.g., chambers of commerce) RELATED PEFA 2016 PI-24.
+Procurement INDICATOR/ DIMENSION

-- 8:4.1.
+8:4.1.
 Dimension CRPFM-8.4. assesses the reporting on climate-responsive procurement.
 Reports include statistical information and compare the actual results of procurement to the targets and priorities set in the framework assessed by CRPFM-8.1.
 At least once during the last three completed fiscal years, benefits and outcomes of the climate-responsive procurement framework are assessed.
-This assessment takes into account other policies of the government which might hinder the procurement framework, such as tax, customs or investment policies. - 8:4.2.
-Statistics about emergency procurement operations should also be reported during the postdisaster phase.
+This assessment takes into account other policies of the government which might hinder the procurement framework, such as tax, customs or investment policies.

+8:4.2.
+Statistics about emergency procurement operations should also be reported during the post-disaster phase.
 They should highlight the extent of compliance with procedures and rules requiring emergency procurement operations and include an analysis of the implementation of the emergency procedure.
 Functional analysis and feedback are key for the improvement of the system in order to better prepare for new crises in the country or elsewhere.
 In case there has not been any climate-related disaster in the period covered by the assessment, or when a country is not prone to climate-induced disasters as explained in the country climate profile, this part of the requirement is not applicable.
 For higher scores, these reports should be made available to the public.

-MAPS Module Sustainable Public Procurement (SPP)
+Box 25: MAPS Module Sustainable Public Procurement (SPP)